orrsella/sbt-sound/README.md

 * Submarine
 * Tink

-You can also specify any `.wav` or `.aiff` file on your local machine (maybe other formats work, these are the ones I tested with).
+You can also specify any `.wav` or `.aiff` file on your local machine (maybe other formats work as well, these are the ones I tested with).

 ### Configuration